 The Franconian Switzerland is an upland in Upper Franconia not far off from Nuremberg (which is situated in Middle Franconia).

-I visited the Franconian Switzerland quite often during my student days with my buddies, for the …
+I visited the Franconian Switzerland fairly often during my student days with my buddies, for …

 Table of contents

 - Hunt for the Col

 How to deal with a broken pedal in high altitude mountains